-This articulates requirements and services designated to ensure that the needs of victims are met.
-The police department's primary concern is the safety of the victim.
+This bill of rights articulates requirements and services designated to ensure that the needs of victims are met.
+The Police Department's primary concern is the safety of the victim.
 Victims are encouraged to report such crimes or attempts as it may prevent another such incident.
 Reporting does not mean that the victim must file criminal charges or proceed with a police investigation and prosecution.
 The victim maintains the ultimate decision on these matters.

-No matter when the assault occurred or what the victim decides to do, we encourage victims to seek professional counseling.
+No matter when the sexual assault occurred or what the victim decides to do, we encourage victims to seek professional counseling.
 Counseling can be the most important step in the healing process.
-The decision to report a sexual assault to police or to file a complaint through the college's Administrative Conduct Code is entirely the victim's choice.
+The decision to report a sexual assault to police or to file a complaint through the College's Administrative Conduct Code is entirely the victim's choice.
 Reporting to police and/or filing a complaint is encouraged, but is not necessary for the victim to receive counseling or other supportive services.
 If the victim discloses an incident of sexual assault to a staff or faculty member, an anonymous report must be made to the Dean of Students in order to comply with the federal campus safety law.
 However, the victim's anonymity is of highest priority and his or her name will not be disclosed or in any way connected to the report.
-Other areas to report to are the College's Counseling Center located in the West Quad, 652-4722, the Dean of

-Students Office, in J-204, 652-4645, the Campus Ministry in G-203, 652-6811, the offices of Housing and Residential Life, located in A-100, Housing II, 652-4332 or the Lakeside Center, located in the Housing I Complex, 652-4697.
-In addition to being safe reporting locations, these offices work in conjunction to offer many educational programs for students and others in dealing with these types of critical incidents.
+Other areas to report sexual assualts to are the College's Counseling Center located in J-204, 652-4722, the Dean of Students Office, in Campus Center, Suite 243, the offices of Housing and Residential Life, located in A-100, Housing II, 652-4332 or Building 82, Housing IV Complex, 652-4697.
+In addition to being safe reporting locations, these offices work in cooperation to offer many educational programs for students and others in dealing with these types of critical incidents.
 Victims also have available the Atlantic County Women's Center at 646-6767, which offers victim assistance services and resources.

 Victims who reside on campus can also request a change in their residence and/or living arrangements.
 Victims will also be made aware of any results of sanctions imposed upon the accused when complaints to the Campus Code of Conduct are filed.
-The code has in place a series of ten (10) sanctions ranging from warning to complete expulsion from the college.
+The code has in place a series of ten (10) sanctions ranging from warning to complete expulsion from the College.
 The listing of sanctions can be found in the Student Handbook.

-ICTIM ASSISTANCE SERVICES & RESOURCES
+VICTIM ASSISTANCE SERVICES & RESOURCES

 ON-CAMPUS

 Campus Police EMERGENCY DIAL 9-1-1

 Campus Police Extension 4390

-Counseling Center - West Quad 110
+Counseling Center, J-204 Extension 4722

-Health Center - West Quad 108 Extension 4701
+Health Center, West Quad 108 Extension 4701

-Campus Ministry - G-203 Extension 6811

-Residence Life Staff - A-100
+Residence Life Staff, A-100 Extension 4322

-Dean of Students Extension 4645
+Dean of Students, Campus Center, Suite 243 Extension 4645

-Office of Students Rights & Responsibilities Extension 3585
+Office of Students Rights & Responsibilities, F-107 Extension 3585

-Affirmative Action Office Extension 4693
+Affirmative Action Office, K-204 Extension 4693

 OFF-CAMPUS

-Atlantic County Women's Center, 24-Hour Hotline (609) 646-6767

-OR 1-800-242-4184

-CONTACT: Atlantic 24-Hour Crisis Hotline (609) 646-6616

-Atlantic County SART/SANE Team 1-800-286-4184

-Atlantic County Victim Information & Notification Everyday (VINE) 1-800-770-9863

-Atlantic County Prosecutor's Office of Victim Witness Advocacy (609) 645-7000 X5303

-AtlantiCare Regional Medical Center: City Division (609) 340-4081

-Mainland Division (609) 652-1000
+Atlantic County Women's Center, SART Team 1-800 -286-4184 Atlantic County Prosecutor's Office of Victim Witness Advocacy .(609) 909-7847 AtlantiCare Regional Medical Center: City Division .(609) 345-4000 Mainland Division .(609) 652-1000